BAL-ROCS-BUT-COOL/RocSync/sw/rocsync/benchmark/README.md

 Tools for evaluating and annotating the RocSync vision pipeline against validation images.

+These are development tools: they run against a checkout, not an installed copy.
+Create the environment once with `uv sync` from `RocSync/sw`, then prefix each command with `uv run` to use it without activating anything.
+See the [Development section](../../README.md#development) of the main README.

 ## Annotation Tool

 Interactive GUI for creating ground truth annotations.
 Runs the pipeline on each image, displays the result with LED overlays, and lets you verify or correct the decoded values.
 Produces a `ground_truth.json` file for benchmark evaluation.